aklump/drupal_ez_multipart_mail/documentation/source/_overview.md

 The [HTML Mail module](https://www.drupal.org/project/htmlmail) works great to send HTML mails, but it is difficult to configure it to send multipart messages due to the dependencies involved.
 This module removes the extra effort and requires no dependencies and no configuration.
+It improves the display of the plaintext email messages received by your users.

 ## Quick Start